 Due to the ongoing coronavirus pandemic all USBA events for 2020 have been cancelled.

-Please check back often as we re-schedule tournaments once the country is open of business.
+Please check back often as we re-schedule tournaments once the country is open for business.

 How to Run a USBA Tournament